|

 two pretty good running mates flanking him in

+the middle.
 Scott had been nothing more

 than a special teams player before replacing Lewis